mila-iqia/paperoni/README.md

 2. **`Set a property`**: You can set arbitrary properties for the researcher.
 Note that `paperoni html` recognizes the `bio` property.
 Erase a property by entering `null`.
 3. **`Add a role`**: You can optionally assign one or more "roles".
 A "role" is some arbitrary tag with optional start and end dates that can be assigned to a researcher.

 Then you can write for example `paperoni collect -c org.json -r researchers.json --status xyz` to collect papers from researchers when they had a given status.
-The feature is also compatible with `paperoni search`, of course.
+The `-r` flag is also compatible with `paperoni search`.

 ## FAQ